Python expectaton library

 Expect 'foo' to equal 'bar'.

-Thus the mapping from the error message is immediate and complete saving you minutes each time, enhancing your focus, productivity and - most important - your enjoyment when working with unit tests.
+Thus the mapping from the error message is immediately and completely clear, saving you minutes each time, enhancing your focus, productivity and - most important - your enjoyment when working with unit tests.

 As a bonus all these exceptions are not coupled to any TestCase class so you can easily reuse them anywhere in your code to formalize expectations that your code has about some internal state.
 Sometimes called 'Design by Contract' or 'Fail Fast' programming.
 Oh and these expectations are generally shorter, so you even have less to type while getting clearer and more to the point assertions into your tests.
 Almost like having a cake and eating it too!